Al-Hayat Media Center: 2016-2017

+In April 2016 it released a video featuring a large group of ISIS child recruits singing in French wearing suicide belts and other weapons during military training.
+It was titled "Blood for Blood" (Sang pour Sang).
+Then again in April 2016, they advertised a new monthly series called "Top 10" which takes videos from ISIS' provinces and creates a compilation of those clips.
+It made a 52-second trailer for The Flames of War, a video series called Mujatweets and a nashid (Islamic chant) in French named "My revenge" (Ma vengeance) in which it praised the Brussels bombing and both Paris attacks.

 On 20 April 2017, it released a Turkish nasheed video titled "The Islamic State has been established" (Turkish: Kuruldu Islam Devletı) which incited Turkish Muslims to join the Islamic state and attack Turkey to gain more land for the Islamic state.

-On 28 July 2017, it released an online video series in English and Arabic entitled "Inside the Caliphate", which focuses on life inside the Islamic State, the first episode dealt with the new currency of the Islamic State and said how it should be used around the globe, the second video dealt with the battle of Raqqa where Australian Islamic State militant under the alias Abu Adam talked about "Victory being near", the third episode talked about the siege of Marawi and the Islamic state soldiers in the conflict, the fourth episode gives a speech from a Singaporean Islamic state militant under the alias Abu 'Uqayl talking about U.S. and British involvement in the Syrian civil war, the episode targets Prince Harry and the British government.
+On 28 July 2017, it released an online video series in English and Arabic entitled "Inside the Caliphate", which focuses on life inside the Islamic State.
+The first episode dealt with the new currency of the Islamic State and said how it should be used around the globe, The second video dealt with the battle of Raqqa where Australian Islamic State militant under the alias Abu Adam talked about "Victory being near".
+The third episode talked about the siege of Marawi and the Islamic state soldiers in the conflict, in which it was released the Brothers in Marawi nasheed.
+The fourth episode gives a speech from a Singaporean Islamic state militant under the alias Abu 'Uqayl talking about U.S. and British involvement in the Syrian civil war, and targets Prince Harry and the British government.
 The fifth episode gives a speech from Arabic Islamic State militant under the alias Abul Abbass about the loss of territory and to be patient, and threatens non-Islamic State armies and militants in war.
-The sixth episode is a speech from an American Islamic state militant under the alias Abu Salih, Abu Salih talked about the gun laws in America and told supporters of the Islamic state to buy arms and commit mass shootings.
-The seventh episode showed the Syrian civil war and suicide bombers in VBIEDs attacking Syrian soldiers, it also featured an unknown Islamic state woman fighting with a Kalashnikov.
+The sixth episode is a speech from an American Islamic state militant under the alias Abu Salih, who talked about the gun laws in America and told supporters of the Islamic state to buy arms and commit mass shootings.
+The seventh episode shows the Syrian civil war and suicide bombers in VBIEDs attacking Syrian soldiers, it also featured an unknown Islamic state woman fighting with a Kalashnikov.
 The eighth and last episode revolves around the Islamic state's mass propaganda, and American production companies, and told Islamic state supporters to create accounts and post Islamic state videos on platforms like Facebook and Twitter.

+On 29 November 2017, it released Flames of War II.

 On 31 December 2017 it spread via Telegram O' Disbelievers of the World (Mécréants de l'humanité) which shows an apocalyptic view of the war between ISIS and the unbelief.
 The video shows Donald Trump, Bashar al-Assad, Abdullah of Saudi Arabia, Putin, Netanyahu and Emmanuel Macron.
-It features an opening monologue from spokesman Abu Muhammad al-Adnani, and the song is sung by Jean-Michel Clain.
+It features an opening monologue from spokesman Abu Muhammad al-Adnani, and the nasheed is recited by Jean-Michel Clain.